keppy/gate/README.txt

 Conventional solution for protecting APIs you expose to the spooky web.

+gate is a fitting word because your API keys are like gate keys to your entire web app.
+After that only doors (less durable) can be used to protect.

+If you aren't using API keys right now... all the more reason to use gate.

 == FEATURES/PROBLEMS:

 -Uses more than one cypher
 -Best API token storage practices
--Generator creates all needed files & walks you through secure steps THIS IS A WISH LIST
+-Generator creates all needed files & walks you through secure steps -Generates a mater API secret, agnostic about storage and retrieval of secret THIS IS A WISH LIST

 == SYNOPSIS: